 - Procuring and voting by proxy using 6th district SEC member and former legislator Kenneth Marcus Brandon’s form and voting as himself at the 2015 state Democrat convention

-The news of Frick’s election, noted Frick’s grandmother is Mayor of Norwood and included the assault charge which appeared on May 16th at Your Daily Journal, however the outlet pulled it.
-View the cached copy.
+The news reported of Frick’s election which appeared on May 16th at Your Daily Journal, noted that Frick’s grandmother was Mayor of Norwood, however, the outlet pulled it.
+The cached copy has even been removed.

 Another item that came to light was simultaneous voter registrations in both North and South Carolina, with instances of having voted in both states – an apparent violation of NC Dem rules.
 Frick likely registered while a student at Charleston University and remained active until at least June 2015.
 By July, the South Carolina registration has been deactivated.

-Active voter registration lists Frick as registered in Stanly county, which is the 8th district.
-However, allegedly in August 2015, Frick was registered to vote in 6th district of Guilford county and voted in that district during the November 2014 election while serving as 8th district vice chair.
+Active voter registration lists Frick as registered in Stanly County, which is the 8th district.
+However, allegedly in August 2015, Frick was registered to vote in the 6th district of Guilford County and voted in that district during the November 2014 election while serving as 8th district vice chair.

-Allegedly, Frick did not disclose any of his past or current arrest when running for Chair of the 8th district.
-Frick arguably had a chance to clear the air, but instead, this past Spring he penned what could be characterized as a mud-slinging style letter at those requesting his removal.
+Allegedly, Frick did not disclose his record when running for Chair of the 8th district.
+Frick arguably had a chance to clear the air, but instead, this past Spring he penned a letter to those requesting his removal.

-Boiled down, Dylan Frick has apparently committed multiple violations of the NC Democratic party’s organizational plan, has two arrests that we know of and has had 3 complaints filed and then rejected in less than a year.
+Boiled down, Dylan Frick has apparently committed multiple violations of the NC Democratic party’s organizational plan and has had 3 complaints filed and then rejected in less than a year.